 Because this is a longer pattern, I won’t take up space writing it all out here.
 Instead you can click the link below for a free printable pdf of the pattern:

-June, 2017 Update: I have also made this pattern in a 0-3 month size by switching to a smaller needle and lighter weight yarn.
-You can read more here: 5 Hour Baby Sweater – Just A Little Bit Smaller
+(Note: I’ve also made this pattern in a 0-3 month size by switching to a smaller needle and lighter weight yarn.
+You can read more here: 5 Hour Baby Sweater – Just A Little Bit Smaller)

 A few of my changes: